 - Confirm the update and wait for the process to complete.

 Note that the update process takes about 5 minutes and can’t be interrupted.
 Consequently, if you unplug your router during this process, you might damage it.
-Also, during this firmware update, you have no access to the Internet or your local network.
+Also, you cannot access the Internet or your local network during this firmware update.

 Router reset

-That said, don’t mistake reset for a restart as mentioned above — a lot of folks call a restart a reset.
+That said, don’t mistake reset for a restart, as mentioned above—many folks call a restart a reset.
 Technically, a restart is a soft reset, and a reset is a hard reset.
-But take away “soft” and “hard,”, and now you can confuse the two.
+But take away “soft” and “hard,” and now you can confuse the two.
 The point is don’t.

 When to do a router reset